Samina Raja: Early life

 Samina Raja demonstrated work by many unique techniques (ideas) of writing.
 One of her (ambition) was to translate the Quran in urdu and convert the urdu translation into poetry, which was never done by anyone in the world.
 She started her project without knowing that this will be the last project of her life, just before getting ill, she started with "surah e baqarah" and kept on going, she wanted to complete and publish but couldn't finish.

-Raja passed away of cancer in Islamabad on 31 October 2012.
+Raja died of cancer in Islamabad on 31 October 2012.
 She was survived by three sons.

 Selected works

 Books of poetry

 She started writing in 1973 and published twelve collections of poetry.